iswasteek/Dambaruu-Internship/README.md

 <br>

 <pre>
-Here's a template for a README.md file for your GitHub repository related to your Dambaruu internship:

-Dambaruu Educational Platform - Front-End Development Overview
-Welcome to the repository for the front-end development work completed during my internship at Dambaruu, a child nurturing platform dedicated to providing education through video animations and modern technologies.
-This repository contains the code for several key web pages designed to enhance the user experience on the platform.

-Features
-Responsive Design: Implemented responsive layouts using media queries to ensure an optimal viewing experience across various devices.
-Animations: Integrated smooth animations to make the platform more engaging and interactive.
 Web Pages Developed:
 About Us Page: Provides information about Dambaruu's mission and team.
 Contact Us Page: A form-based page for users to reach out to Dambaruu.